 We’ve put together these resources to help you get through these difficult times of social distancing, quarantine, shelter in place or whatever comes next during the COVID-19 coronavirus crisis.
 Click on the links below, or simply scroll down for tips and resources.
-We update this reference daily!
+We update this reference regularly.

 While we are apart, we are all in this together.
 Stay well.